25 Feb Why Didn’t G7FX Register as Its Own Charity?

 Choose a structure for your charity.

 Register as a charity if your annual income is over £5,000.

-Nirav is a full-time trader, along with his commitment to teaching the G7FX educational trading courses.
-The time and energy it would take to set up a charity correctly would clearly, conflict with Nirav’s already heavy workload.
+Neerav is a full-time trader, along with his commitment to teaching the G7FX educational trading courses.
+The time and energy it would take to set up a charity correctly would clearly, conflict with Neerav’s already heavy workload.

 The second reason is if you want to register a charity, as you can see from the above, the charity has to have a single charitable purpose!